-In fact, in some countries, health guidelines recommend that no blood pressure treatment be given in an individual over the age of 65 until the systolic pressure is at least 150, or even as high as 160, to balance the risk and benefits of any blood pressure lowering medications.8
+In fact, in some countries, health guidelines recommend that no blood pressure treatment be given to an individual over the age of 65 until the systolic pressure is at least 150, or even as high as 160, to balance the risk and benefits of any blood pressure lowering medications.11

-The US based guidelines now recommend treating blood pressure to a goal of 120/80 even in the elderly.
-This change was based mostly off of a single trial that showed a small benefit with more aggressive treatment.9 However, the trial also showed a significant increase in concerning side effects.
+The US based guidelines now recommend treating blood pressure to a goal of less than 130/80 even in the elderly.
+This change was based mostly off of a trial that showed a small benefit with more aggressive treatment.12 However, the trial also showed a significant increase in concerning side effects.
 That means the pros and cons of treating or not treating must be carefully weighed.
 So “normal” or optimal blood pressure in the context of an elderly person must be individualized.

 Sometimes when a blood pressure is taken by a medical professional the result may not truly reflect your regular day-to-day blood pressure.
 This can happen with two conditions:

 - White coat hypertension: This reaction has been well-known for at least a century and impacts about 15% of people.
 Outside the doctor’s office, the individual’s blood pressure is in the normal range but when the doctor goes to take the blood pressure measurement, the patient’s blood pressure suddenly spikes into the hypertensive range.14 It is thought to be a stress or anxiety response, but individuals who have this reaction may have little or no control over it even if they consciously try to relax.